API Gravity Calculator

 API = (141.5 / Specific Gravity) - 131.5

 The above equation can also be called the specific gravity to the API conversion formula.
 The API gravity parameter is dimensionless, based on the equation.
-However, it is often used with a degree symbol, such as the degree of API gravity (°API).
-The specific gravity of the liquid can be estimated from their density using the equation below:
+However, it is often used with a degree symbol, such as the degree of API gravity (° API).
+The specific gravity of the liquid can be estimated from its density the same way as in our specific gravity calculator using the equation below:

 999 kg/m³.
 Therefore, one can directly calculate API gravity from density.